leonlinsx/minimal-mistakes/_posts/2018-12-28-long-tails-and-chinese-art-theft.md

 > "Most people mean for these reassurances to be genuine.
 But there’s a difference between a glib “it’s going to be OK” as a way to wave the depressed person off and genuinely communicating that it will be OK"

 > "If you suspect that someone is suicidal, ask them.
 You will not give them the idea.
 I have never heard from anyone who suffers with depression that they mind that question when it is asked directly and with care."

+If you do feel suicidal, [Crisis Text Line](https://www.crisistextline.org/ "CTL") is a 24/7 texting service to seek the support you need.
+They're always looking for volunteers too if you want to make a difference!